Bollywood Movies Shot In Switzerland: A Panoramic Guide To Films And Swiss Locations

 1. What do the words respect and dignity mean to you?

-I love to respect human beings, even those who are younger than me.
-I will call them ‘Akka’ or ‘Anna’.
-I respect human beings.
-When we say we are giving dignity to the humanbeings, there is no comparison for it.
-We can price a gold or diamond orplatinum, but there is no price for a dignified life.
+I love to respect human beings, even those who are younger than me and will call them ‘Akka’ or ‘Anna’ as respect.
+When we say we are giving dignity to the human beings, there is no comparison for it.
+We can price a gold or diamond or platinum, but there is no price for a dignified life.
 It is priceless.
 Hence, being a true human is respect and dignity for me.

 1. You were once rendered homeless by your family.
 After your transformation, how has your family played a role in making your vision into a success?